igorp/life/README.md

 Game of Life
 ====

 Conway's Game of Life is a cellular automaton created by John Conway in 1970.
 Basically it's a kind of a simulation of how a grid of squares evolves and changes with time.
-Each square on the grid changes its state from dead to alive depending on the previous state.
+Each square on the grid changes its state from dead to alive or vice versa depending on the previous state.
 Here are the rules:

 1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.
 2. Any live cell with two or three live neighbours lives on to the next generation.